How Did the Internet Domain Survey Work?

 We also publish two new numbers: a count of hosts under the 2nd- and 3rd-level domain names for each TLD.
 These counts have different meanings depending on how the particular TLD is organized.
 For example, for the .COM domain, the number of 2nd-level names equals the number of hosts in organizations using names registered under .COM, and the number of 3rd-level names is potentially meaningless.
 However, some TLDs, like .UK and .AU, have a few fixed subdomains at the 2nd-level (like .CO.UK), so the 3rd-level count shows the number of hosts within the organizations at the 3rd level.

-Because the current survey technique uses ordinary DNS queries, and because these types of queries are used by many standard Internet applications, it is not acceptable to block them.
+Because the current survey technique uses ordinary DNS queries, and because these types of queries are used by many standard Internet applications, it is rare to find them blocked.
 This allows us to gather all the data we need without the blocking problems the old survey had.
-It also demonstrates that those who block zone transfers of their domains in order to hide their host data have a false sense of security.
+It also demonstrates that organizations blocking zone transfers in order to hide their host data have a false sense of security.

 We decided not to try to verify the PTR entries we collected by trying to look up the name returned and verify that its address matched the PTR record.
 One reason is that this process would take far longer than the PTR lookup process.
 However, another reason is that there are a lot of PTR entries that are wrong, even though the host actually does exist.
 Cases were found where an IP address was pingable and had a PTR entry, but a lookup on the hostname did not return an address.